Gertler’s Kitchen Uber Kaiser [CLOSED]

 Sausage Los Angeles

-It may sound strange to contradict Adam Gertler, who recently called his Reuben Dog The Best Thing I Ever Made on the Food Network.
-The chef and host of Kid in a Candy Store and Will Work For Food has been in the lab, developing house-made sausages, and one of them involved pastrami.
+It may sound strange to contradict Adam Gertler, who recently called his Reuben Dog The Best Thing I Ever Made.
+The Food Network chef hosts Kid in a Candy Store and Will Work For Food.
+He’s been in the lab, developing house-made sausages, and one of them involved pastrami.
 The Reuben Dog was indeed good, pairing pastrami sausage with Gruyere, sauerkraut and pickles on a rye bun.
 However, the Reuben Dog was no Uber Kaiser.
-That particular smoked pork sausage packed more plump, contained oozing aged cheddar, and arrived on a toasted bun with arugula, roasted peppers, jalapenos and aioli.
+That particular smoked pork sausage was plumper, contained oozing aged cheddar, and arrived on a toasted bun with arugula, roasted peppers, jalapeños, and aioli.

-It was fun to see what Gerlter and brother Keith were able to accomplish in the back corner of the neighborhood bar Trip using only a panini press and plancha.
+It was fun to see what Adam Gertler and brother Keith were able to accomplish in the back corner of Trip neighborhood bar using only a panini press and plancha.
 After hosting a seated one-night-only dinner, they’ll hunt for a permanent location for the family venture.
-It was cool to hear the famed barbecue restaurants of Lockhart, Texas, a town we know well, inspired his efforts.
-And Gertler’s early returns bode well for Los Angeles, a city that has many sausage emporiums, but very few featuring house-made links.
+It was cool to hear famed Lockhart, Texas barbecue restaurants, a town we know well, inspired his efforts.
+Gertler’s early returns bode well for Los Angeles, a city that has many sausage emporiums, but very few featuring house-made links.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.